talha002/RULE-BASED-CUSTOMER-SEGMENTATION-PRACTICE/README.md

 4. Country: The abbreviation of customers countries (e.g bra for Brazil, fra for France etc.)
 5. Age: The age of customers

-thanks for your interest in this project :)
+Thanks for your interest in this project :)